applicationsonline/librarian/README.md

     $ git add Cheffile.lock
     $ git commit -m "I want these particular versions of these particular cookbooks from these particular."

-Make sure you check your Cheffile.lock into version control.
+Make sure you check your `Cheffile.lock` into version control.
 This will ensure dependencies do not need to be resolved every run, greatly reducing dependency resolution time.

-Update your cheffile with new/changed/removed constraints/sources/dependencies:
+Update your `Cheffile` with new/changed/removed constraints/sources/dependencies:

     $ cat Cheffile
         site 'http://community.opscode.com/api/v1'